Administrative Medical Assistant Program

 - Apply basic principles to learn new techniques and procedures

-- Have an opportunity to gain a national certification as a Certified Medical • Administrative Assistant with the National Health career Association (NHA).
+- Have the opportunity to gain a national certification as a Phlebotomy Technician (CPT) with the NHA.

 - Be at least 17 years old of age